Győr (genus): Óvár(–Kéménd) sub-branch

 During the era of the "feudal anarchy" (since 1272), Conrad had numerous conflicts and lawsuits with his neighbors and opponents.
 The advancing Kőszegi family gradually displaced Conrad from the region.
 His lands laid in the boundaries of interests of the two most powerful and aggressive oligarchic provinces – the Kőszegis seized his villages one after another in Moson County by the mid-1280s and handed over them to their familiares, the Héderváris, while Matthew Csák expelled him from Pozsony County.
 Conrad and his family receded to their lands in Baranya County.
 There Conrad built his new seat in Kéménd (today Máriakéménd) by the early 1290s.
-Conrad integrated into the local nobility, his all previous connections to Northwest Hungary had been lost.
+Conrad integrated into the local nobility, his all previous connections to Northwest Hungary had been lost (except the possessions of Gesztence and Börcs).
 In 1295, Conrad Győr founded a Pauline monastery at Gyula (present-day Belvárdgyula), dedicated to Saint Ladislaus of Hungary.
+Beside Baranya, Conrad also had some interests in Somogy County, for instance, he possessed Gyarmat until 1296.
 His son James was a supporter of Andrew III, but his efforts to protect his lands against the Kőszegis remained unsuccessful, as their dominion gradually expanded into the region Baranya.
+By the year 1305, he was successfully forced into the service of the Kőszegis, who also extended their influence in southern Transdanubia.
 Around 1313, John Kőszegi seized Kéménd Castle.
+Thus, it is plausible that James and his family swore loyalty to Charles I of Hungary, who aimed to abolish the oligarchic system after his third coronation in 1310.
 James died not long after, in late 1314 or early 1315.
 His children were still minors ("royal orphans") during his time of death.
 Charles I retook the castle of Kéménd in 1316 and handed over to James' two living sons, Nicholas and Conrad III, ancestors of the Gyulai (Geszti) and Kéméndi noble families, respectively.
 However the once powerful Óvár (now Kéménd) branch never regained their lost estates and castles in the territory of present-day Győr-Moson-Sopron County.
 As both James and Stephen III died before Charles I turned against the Kőszegis in Transdanubia, while James' sons were minors during the military events, the Óvár branch could not contribute significantly to Charles' war of unification against the oligarchic powers.
 Following the fall of the Kőszegis, Óvár became a royal castle, and held its privilege until the reign of Sigismund.
 When the Óvár (or Kéménd) branch broke out by the middle of the 14th century, its landholdings were confined to Baranya County only.